Alan Judge (Irish footballer): 2020–21 season

 Judge scored his first goal of the 2020–21 season in a 2–3 loss to Swindon Town on 9 January.
 On 6 February, he scored the opening goal in a 2–0 win against Blackpool, netting with a shot from outside the penalty area.
 In February 2021, Judge was involved in an altercation with referee Darren Drysdale during Ipswich's goalless League One draw with Northampton Town, after Judge, who had protested about being penalized for simulation, was shown a yellow card, the fifth booking of the match.
 The pair "squared up" before Drysdale was ushered away by Northampton's Lloyd Jones.
-Drysdale would later issue an apology to Judge and was handed a backdated ban by the FA, but later accused him of referring to him as "bald" and a "cunt" – an allegation Judge angrily denied.
+Drysdale would later issue an apology to Judge and was handed a backdated ban by the FA, but later accused Judge of referring to him as "bald" and a "cunt" – an allegation Judge angrily denied.

 On 16 April 2021, the club announced that Judge would not be offered a new deal and would be leaving the club at the end of the season after his contract expired.
 Manager Paul Cook confirmed that Judge would not play in any of the 6 remaining games of the season as another start for Judge would have automatically triggered a one-year contract extension.
 Judge was prepared to change the terms of his contract in order to continue playing but it was agreed by both parties it would be best not to put Judge at risk of sustaining an injury in the remainder of the 2020–21 season.
 He finished his Ipswich career having made 91 appearances in all competitions, scoring 8 goals.

 Colchester United

 On 18 June 2021, Judge joined Colchester United on free transfer, signing a two-year contract with the club.
 The move made him the fourth player that was released from Ipswich that summer to join Colchester, alongside Cole Skuse, Luke Chambers and Freddie Sears.
 He made his competitive debut for the club on 7 August 2021 in a 0–0 away draw at Carlisle United.
 He scored his first goal for the U's on 10 September, tapping in Freddie Sears' cross in Colchester's 3–2 win at Barrow.

 On 14 December 2022, Judge was ruled out for the season following a triple rupture in his left knee.

+Judge was released by Colchester United at the end of the 2022–23 season.
+During the 2023–24 campaign, he played his first game since his injury for the Colchester United U21s side.
+Judge played an hour for Colchester's under-21 team in their 6–2 win over Bristol City U21s, in their Professional Development League Two game.